felipecarrillo100/react-i18n-javascript/README.md

-# Example with react-int, automatic tranlations wih Microsoft Azure
+# Internationalization Example with 'react-int' with automatic tranlations using Microsoft Azure Translator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).